ayasy-exp/tes/layout/single.md

 And note that you can backslash-escape any punctuation characters which you wish to be displayed literally, ex.: \`foo\`, \*bar\*, etc.\
 title telah ditambah.
 Sidebar telah ditambah.
+Share telah ditambah